ChatScript/ChatScript/WIKI/Practicum-messaging.md

 .... real processing for user input ...
 ```
 The responder tests two things.
 First it checks that this is the first sentence of the volley.
-If your application always sends OBB, then no user can provide input that would be confused as OOB.
+If your application always sends OOB, then no user can provide input that would be confused as OOB.
 If not, then maybe you should provide some data in OOB that users will never stumble onto themselves.
 Given that, you don't really need to track which sentence it is.
 Second, of course, the form of an OOB message is detected.
 I always make a topic to handle processing